We report efforts and achievements for the environmental load in FY2024 indicated in the page of "Environmental Aspect in Corporate Activities."

 92% of the waste generated through our business activities is recycled and reused as resources in society.
 However, we are also promoting efforts to reuse waste for the Taiyo Yuden Group’s own business activities.

-For solvent A, which is the most frequently used solvent in our business, 41% of the amount used is recycled waste solvent.
+For solvent A, which is the most frequently used solvent in our business, 46% of the amount used is recycled waste solvent.

-In addition, for reels that are used in packaging electronic parts, strict quality checks are performed and 2% of all the reels are recycled reels.
+In addition, for reels that are used in packaging electronic parts, strict quality checks are performed and 1.4% of all the reels are recycled reels.

 Results of Water Resource Efforts

-The amount of water used by the entire group increased from 3,609,000 m3 in FY2022 to 3,764,000 m3 in FY2023.
-Specifically, the amount of water used by the sites in Japan increased to 1,483,000 m3 from 1,400,000 m3 in FY2022, while the amount of water used by the overseas sites increased to 2,281,000 m3 from 2,209,000 m3 in FY2022 (see G5).
-The quantity of water withdrawals was 3,424,000 m3 from municipal water supplies (or other water supply facilities), and 340,000 m3 from freshwater and underground water.
-The quantity of water recycled was 713,000 m3.
+The amount of water used by the entire group increased from 3,764,000 m3 in FY2023 to 4,259,000 m3 in FY2024.
+Specifically, the amount of water used by the sites in Japan decreased from 1,483,000 m3 in FY2023 to 1,426,000 m3 and those by the overseas sites increased from 2,281,000 m3 in FY2023 to 2,833 ,000 m3 (see G5).

 G5: Water Use